Physical Hazards

 Liquid Hydrogen

-• Isolation of the experiment.
+• Isolation of the experiment from surrounding areas.

 • Containment in helium purged vessels.

-• Efficient monitoring for hydrogen leakage.
+• Continuous monitoring for hydrogen leakage.

 Extractions